 Thanks to the evolution of the marijuana industry there are now quite a few different cannabis strains on the market that can help with sleeping disorders or sleep apnea.

 Just remember; it is extremely important to consult with a marijuana doctor about your specific condition before you consider medical marijuana as a treatment.

 This marijuana strain will appear on every list, and it can help a variety of medical problems, not just sleep disorders.
 OG Kush is a hybrid cannabis strain containing 90% percent Indica and 10% Sativa.
 It’s the perfect “chill down” pill and is known to help its patients unwind.
 Furthermore, you can find this strain in virtually every dispensary.

 Cannabis Strain #2 – Blackberry Kush

 The next cannabis strain on our list is Blackberry Kush.
-Similar to OG Kush this is a hybrid marijuana strain that leans towards Indica.
-The cannabis strain is incredibly potent, and its 20% THC content offer its patients an amazing dose of high.
+Similar to OG Kush, this is a hybrid marijuana strain that leans towards Indica.
+The cannabis strain is incredibly potent, and its 20% THC content offers its patients an amazing dose of high.
 It is known that if you smoke too much of this marijuana strain, you’re going to fall asleep in no time.
 The buds on this cannabis strain are dense, covered with trichomes and red hairs.
 It has a fruity sweet taste like grape or berry with a smooth feel that is less likely to lead to coughing.